amajji/LLM-RAG-Chatbot-With-LangChain/README.md

 To view our app, users can browse to http://0.0.0.0:8501 or http://localhost:8501

+## :fire: Deployment on AWS using Github actions and Github Container Registry

 If you are interested in deploying the LLM web application on AWS.
 Below a step-by-step guide to follow :

 **Step 1**: Push Your Docker Image to GitHub Container Registry (you can also use **Amazon Elastic Container Registry (ECR)**):